Embrace your power with AI coaching

 Legitimate power is the ability to influence others through the use of position or authority.

 It's derived from your role in an organization or society, and it's often accompanied by respect and admiration from others.
+Sometimes, you gain it through sheer luck, such as being born into a family that has existing power.

 Legitimate power is different from other types of power, such as expert power (that comes from having specialist knowledge or expertise) or reward power (the ability to give someone something they want), in that it doesn't always come from your actions.
-Sometimes, you gain it through sheer luck, like if you're born into a family that has existing power.

 There are three factors that contribute to the strength of legitimate power: